 dentist, Stu (Dan Fogler) is a plastic surgeon who specializes in breast

 implants (and wasn't so annoying when he was young and naïve), and they're both

 on their way to the wedding of one of Charlie's ex-girlfriends.
+There Charlie meets

 The problem, of course, is that Charlie is looking for his own soul mate, and Josh Stolberg's script hits home the point that he's just a lonesome guy, desperately looking for love and never finding it.
 He's never told a woman he loves her, he confides to Stu, because he doesn't want to say the words without meaning them.
 He wants something meaningful, he tells his friend, who instantaneously responds with questions of Charlie's sexuality (really, Stu was much funnier—and so is the movie—when the two friends were innocent pre-adolescents unsure of the workings of human sexuality).
 Charlie wants Cam.
 Cam chips a tooth in a painfully Rube Goldberg-like accident involving a tossed fish, a hungry penguin, and an icy slope.
 Cam says she's emotionally unavailable and repeatedly and inadvertently injures Charlie by sending dental tools flying into his back, shocking him by starting her car when he tries to jump it, and wrecking his convertible top.
 Stolberg clearly loves injuring his characters and wrecking their furniture, because there's nary a scene in which one of the two doesn't happen.
 It's amusing maybe the first two times but gets old quickly once you realize it's the primary joke in the movie's limited arsenal.